 Definition: Northern Lights is known as Aurora Borealis.
-Aurora or auroras, aurorae (plural), in some cases described as northern light (aurora borealis), polar lights or southern lights (aurora australis), is a natural light screen in the sky of the Earth, mostly seen in the northern regions around the Polar circle and Antarctica.
+Aurora or auroras, aurorae (plural), in some cases described as northern light (aurorae borealis), polar lights or southern lights (aurora australis), is a natural light screen in the sky of the Earth, mostly seen in the northern regions around the Polar circle and Antarctica.

 Update May 2020: Based on the statistical data and northern lights forecast solar activity, we think that it might be a very good time to see the Green Lady dancing on the sky in 2020

 Everything to know about the Northern Light